-And here I thought our affair was a autumnal fling consisting of the apple & pumpkin varieties!
-Well no longer!
-Rhubarb Butter brings fruit butters right on into spring and makes for a mighty fine introduction to rhubarb if I do say so myself.
+Until now I thought my affair with fruit butter was an autumnal fling consisting of the apple & pumpkin varieties!
+But no longer!
+Rhubarb Butter brings fruit butter right on into spring and makes for a mighty fine introduction to rhubarb if I do say so myself.

-And I can say so because I had never eaten rhubarb before and was quite scared of it!
-Turns out that rhubarb isn’t that bad at all!
+And I can say so because I had never eaten rhubarb before.
+I was actually scared to try it!
+But it turns out that rhubarb isn’t that bad at all!
 Thanks to Rhubarb Butter, Sorghum & Roasted Rhubarb BBQ Sauce, and the Rhubarb Custard Cake in Cake Stand, I’m looking forward to all the new ways I can enjoy it!

-As spring approached I was apprehensive about what to do with it when it came up and whether it wouldn’t be a waste of perfectly good garden space and now that I took the plunge, I’m glad that the rhubarb plants weren’t plowed under last fall as we planned to do!
+As spring approached I used to be apprehensive about what to do with rhubarb when it came up.
+At first, I was thinking it might just be a waste of perfectly good garden space.
+But now that I took the plunge, I’m glad that the rhubarb plants weren’t plowed under last fall as we planned to do!